 This also isn’t the first time we’ve mentioned the Emergency Telecommunications sector.
 It could be that sectors with a low amount of funding, i.e. below $100m, share similar characteristics: fewer contexts, thus more volatile funding requirements, more volatile funding into the sector, but also more likely to hit the holy grail of 100% funding requirement met.

-We think that it’s almost certain that the sector will experience real growth this year (closing the funding gap), with only a remote chance of a continuation of the humanitarian recession for the Mine Action sector in 2022.
+The answer is no. We think that it’s almost certain that the sector will experience real growth this year (closing the funding gap), with only a remote chance of a continuation of the humanitarian recession for the Mine Action sector in 2023.

-We’re fairly sure that the Mine Action sector will rank 14th of the sectors in terms of funding received in 2022.
+We’re fairly sure that the Mine Action sector will rank 14th of the sectors in terms of funding received in 2023.
 The sector is fairly low value (in monetary terms) compared to others.
-It’s quite unlikely that funding will drop as low as Emergency Telecommunications.

 The current state of things

-In regard to previous years, we can see that 2018 and 2020 are actually quite aligned in terms of funding received, and how funding progressed throughout the year.
-2019 and 2021 look aligned, until we look at the ‘final’ figure.
-Was 2019 an anomaly?
-Could it be that the base level of funding for the sector is the 2018 and 2020 level, and 2021 fits into that range?
-We’ll have to wait to find out.
+In regard to previous years, we can see that 2018 to 2021 are actually quite aligned in terms of funding received, and how funding progressed throughout the year.

-The average Mine Action response was funded at only 12% of what was required in 2021, which isn’t great.
-Five contexts failed to report any Mine Action funding – despite requiring funding.
+The average Mine Action response was funded at only 21% of what was required in 2021, which isn’t great.
+Four contexts failed to report any Mine Action funding – despite requiring funding.

-In terms of successes, one context received over 100% of the funding requirement (oPt Flash Appeal), and another three contexts received over 50% of the funding requirement: Colombia (68%), Libya (60%), and Afghanistan (55%).
+In terms of successes, one context received over 100% of the funding requirement (Yemen), and another two contexts received over 50% of the funding requirement: Afghanistan (95%), and Somalia (85%).

 This begs the question: why are some contexts more funded than others?
 Is it just year-on-year variation, donor preferences, underreporting, or something else?
 We’ll explore this in more detail in the future in our Stories section.
 We’re also currently working on an “Inequity Index” to measure the extent to which a sector is unequal – stay tuned!

 We can measure the diversity of a sector’s funding by using a metric called the Herfindahl Hirschman Index.
-On a scale of 0 to 10,000, a sector is highly concentrated with a score over 2,500.
-Mine Action has a score of 1,846 indicating a moderately concentrated sector.
-One implication of the lack of diversified funding sources in the sector is that it is not that resilient to shocks.
-The coronavirus pandemic was undoubtedly a shock to many actors and sectors, and the funding received to the sector has declined on 2019 levels.
+On a scale of 0 to 10,000, a sector is unconcentrated with a score less than 1,500.
+Mine Action has a score of 1,446 indicating an unconcentrated sector.

 In terms of those receiving funding, specialist Mine Action agencies receive much of the funding.
-This includes the specialist Mine Action organisations: HALO Trust (38%), UNMAS (14%), CCCM – a Colombian Mine Action organisation (13%), and MAG (7%).
+This includes the specialist Mine Action organisations: HALO Trust (29%), Dynasafe (22%), UNMAS (11%), NPA (9%), CCCM – a Colombian Mine Action organisation (5%), and UNDP (5%).

 The usual health warning: FTS doesn’t capture everything.
 It is a platform that relies on voluntary reporting by organisations.
 But it is the most comprehensive source of data for humanitarian funding.